 There’s plenty of space in the hostel rooms here, the bathroom is as good as your one at home, or better in my case from London, you get a free breakfast and there’s a great outdoor area where you pay just $10 for free beer from the cooled keg all night.
 And, to add to all that, it’s located just off St Charles Avenue, right between the French Quarter and Magazine Street, in among the incredible houses of the area.

-Oh, and there are pet chinchillas there too.
+Oh, and there are pet chinchillas in their enclosures in there too.

 The peaceful one – Madame Isabelle’s House

 Madame Isabelle’s was an unexpected pleasure.
 My friend Cailin and I just needed somewhere for two nights at the end of the trip and had left it right to the last minute.
 I chose Madame Isabelle’s because it was just off Frenchman Street – the cool part of the city, and we booked a private twin for the night she was there and I stayed in a bunk bed the next one.